 Get yourself back to Hong Kong Island via the iconic, which bumbles over Victoria Harbour every 10 minutes or so.
 Founded in 1898, the Star Ferry Company still ships 70,000 passengers across the waters each day in the most nostalgic of styles.
 Buy a ticket, hop onboard and see Hong Kong’s skyline from the water for just a few dollars.

-Continue your nostalgic transportation tour on one of Hong Kong’s classic trams, which ply the north corridor of the main island from morning until midnight.
+Continue your nostalgic transportation tour on one of Hong Kong’s classic trams that has been awarded the Guinness World Record™ for the ‘largest double-decker tram fleet in service’ in 2021, which ply the north corridor of the main island from morning until midnight.
 Hop on the back, climb to the top deck and prepare to take a time-lapse video to make all your Instagram followers weep.
 When you’re done, simply saunter downstairs and pay a flat fee of less than HK$3 at the front before disembarking back into reality.

 Hop on a bus to Stanley and sit on the top deck to take in the south island views over theme park and beaches along the way.
 We also recommend you spend some time fantasising that you own one of the swanky yachts before heading to the promenade where you can counterbalance the SoHo/LKF debauchery of last night with a nice meal and some sophisticated wine swilling.